cathysnell/RepData_PeerAssessment1/PA1_template.md

 na_count <- sum(is.na(act_mon$steps))
 ```

-The total number of rows with NAs is 2304 or 13.1147541%.
+The total number of rows with NAs is 2304 or 13.1%.

-Devise a strategy for filling in all of the missing values in the dataset.
-The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-Create a new dataset that is equal to the original dataset but with the missing data filled in.
+To understand the possible bias introduced by NAs, imput the missing values by using the mean per 5 minute interval calculated and graphed prior to create a new dataset.

 ```r